Akehaa/find-a-friend-api/README.md

 - [] A pet must be linked to an ORG;
 - [] All filters, excluding city, must be optionals;
 - [] For an ORG to access the application as admin, it must be logged.
+- [] The user shouldn't be able to register with a email that already exists;

 ## Non-functional Requirements